 Every day, teachers grapple with how to ensure every student develops grade-level knowledge and skills.
 Where to focus isn’t always obvious.

 With better support and by working together, teachers can transform opportunity across schools and communities–especially for Black, Latinx, and Indigenous students and other students of color who are too often left behind.
-That’s why we work shoulder-to-shoulder with partners to define a path for systemic change across schools, designing meaningful support around teachers, so every student learns what they need no matter where they start.
+That’s where we come in.

 Students’ success in school is affected by a staggering number of societal factors including health, safety, housing, racism, and environmental welfare that education alone cannot solve.
 But, we believe education is our biggest chance to create generational freedom and mobility.
 Within schools, the importance of great teachers is unmatched.

 Too few students are learning what they need for college and career because they don’t have the opportunity.
 By some estimates, only 37% of students are fully prepared for their next step (ACT, 2019).
 This figure falls to only 9% for students who are historically undeserved.